hkusu/review-assign-action/README.md

     steps:
       - uses: hkusu/review-assign-action@v1
         with:
-          ready-comment: 'Ready for review :rocket:' # if there are reviewers, posted when draft is released
+          ready-comment: 'Ready for review :rocket:' # if there are reviewers, posted when opened or draft is released
           merged-comment: 'It was merged.
 Thanks for your review :wink:' # if reviewed, posted when merged
 ```